quattor/quattor.github.com/_posts/2014-03-24-spma-yum-migration.md

 This version is entirely compatible with previous one and the upgrade has already been done successfully at many different sites.

-### Upgrade your Quattor deployment server to 13.1.3
+### Upgrade your Quattor deployment server to 14.6.0 or later

-To be able to deploy with the same deployment server both Quattor 13.1 and Quattor 14.2.1 nodes, you deployment server __must run__ version 13.1.3.
+To be able to deploy with the same deployment server both Quattor 13.1 and Quattor 14.6.0 (or later) nodes, you deployment server __must run__ version 14.6.0 or later.
-A deployment server running 14.2.1 (anything later than 13.1.x) __will not be able__ to deploy machines using Quattor 13.1.3 (or before).
+A deployment server running 14.6.0 (anything later than 13.1.x) __will not be able__ to deploy machines using Quattor 13.1.3 (or before).

-_Note: an alternative is to have two deployment servers: one running 13.1.3 for nodes configured with Quattor 13.1.x (or before), one running 14.2.1 for nodes configured with Quattor 14.2.1.
-As this may lead to some management complexity, this is not the recommended option and it is not described here._
+_Note: a previous version of this article recommended to use Quattor 13.1.3 on the deployment server.
+14.6.0 introduces an improved version of the deployment server that support deployement of both YUM-managed and SPMA-managed machines and since then is the recommended version for the deployment (AII) server.
+This is now the only supported option._

+If your deployment server is managed by Quattor (by itself!), you can easily upgrade it to 14.6.0 or later (after getting the last version of the template library, see below) by editing the file
+`cluster.build.properties` in the cluster the deployment server belongs to and changing the quattor version used in the include path to whatever is appropriate.

-If your deployment server is managed by Quattor (by itself!), this step should have already been completed as part of previous step.
-If this is not the case you should consider doing it: this is the easiest way to maintain the Quattor deployment server after its initial installation.
+If this is not the case
+you should consider doing it: this is the easiest way to maintain the Quattor deployment server after its initial installation.

 If your deployment server is not managed by Quattor, the easiest way to upgrade it is to configure a YUM repository for the Quattor release.
 You can do this